LLM Priors for ERM over Programs: New Lens

-\textbf{Interpretability.\enspace} LLM-ERM makes both the \emph{learned object} and the \emph{learning process} transparent.
-Each run returns (i) an \emph{executable program} and (ii) a \emph{reasoning trace} recording candidates, rationales, and residual errors (with train accuracies when the model chose to compute them).
-Fig.~\ref{fig:combined_traces} shows a \texttt{GPT-5-Thinking} reasoning trace (taken from the ChatGPT-5 web UI) on IsPrime and Random 10-Parity with 100 samples of 50-digit inputs (see also Fig.~\ref{fig:trace_fullparity}).
-The trace ties concrete rules (e.g., parity checks, digit filters, Miller--Rabin) to the errors they address, clarifying \emph{why} a candidate is proposed, \emph{which} mistakes it fixes, and \emph{when} search stops.
-In particular, failure modes become auditable (e.g., partial solutions on palindromes or Dyck\textnormal{-}2), and successes are inspectable, with invariants testable via counterfactual probes.
-Because the output is symbolic code, we can unit test, stress test out of distribution, or edit and re-run components—turning behavior into an executable, inspectable artifact rather than opaque weights.
-The trace thus serves as a compact, reproducible \emph{proof of learning}, documenting not only the final program but also the path to it.
+{\bf Interpretability.\enspace} LLM-PV makes both the \emph{learned object} and the \emph{learning process} transparent: each run returns (i) an executable program and (ii) a reasoning trace that logs the proposed candidates and their observed errors (often including train accuracy).
+Fig.~\ref{fig:trace_prime} shows a \texttt{GPT-5-Thinking} trace (ChatGPT web UI) on IsPrime with $m{=}100$ examples of 100-digit inputs: it starts with simple digit-level rules (parity and digit-sum tests), then shifts to modular structure, and ends with a Miller--Rabin primality test.
+Because each step is linked to the errors it aims to fix, failures are auditable and successes are inspectable: the final symbolic program can be unit-tested, stress-tested out of distribution, and re-run or edited.